What are free-entry point conversations and how do they affect other open conversations?

 Appends to free‑entry; no charge

-New customer message during window
+New customer message during the window

 May open/extend a category